GAME STUDIO · AGES 12–179 WEEKS

 9

 Playtest, balance, fix the last online bugs, deploy.
-Then the class tournament — families join with a room code.
+Then an in-person class tournament for families to watch.

 AI this week: AI as debugging partner for the final netcode bugs, plus an AI-made tournament bracket card and trailer.